Music of Ukraine: Post-independence

 There are also musicians in Ukraine (Kostyantyn Chechenya, Vadym Borysenko) and in diaspora (Volodymyr Smishkevych, Julian Kytasty, Roman Turovsky) who have been preserving Ukrainian music of the Medieval, Renaissance and Baroque Eras.

+The Ukrainian Male Chorus of Edmonton (UMCE) was founded in 1984 in Edmonton, Alberta, Canada, and has performed at many events and festival both in Canada and internationally.
+Performances include Expo '86, the International Choral Festival, along with tours to Ukraine, Poland, and Eastern Europe.
+Each year the UMCE hosts a Christmas concert, A Festive Mosaic.
+The UMCE is also a member of the Alberta Choral Federation (ACF).
+The UMCE has also performed numerous times with the Edmonton Symphony Orchestra (ESO) at the Winspear Centre in downtown Edmonton.
+As of 2016, the choir was conducted by Orest Soltykevych.
+The UMCE has released four recordings, That Old Sheepskin Coat (1992), The Ukrainian Male Chorus of Edmonton LIVE!
+(2002), Malanka Suite (2006), and Kateryna (2007).

 Pop music

 Pop music in Ukraine is Western influenced pop music in its various forms that has been growing in popularity in Ukraine since the 1960s.
 The 1970s saw the emergence of a number of folk rock groups such as Kobza.
 Major contributions were made by songwriter Volodymyr Ivasyuk, Oleksandr Bilash.
 After Ivasyuk's death in 1979, developments in Ukrainian pop music almost ground to a halt.
 Even established folk-rock groups such as Kobza began to sing in Russian.

 The revival of Ukrainian pop music emerged in 1990s after Ukraine gained an independence.
 The Chervona Ruta Festival played an important role in popularisation and evolution of the modern Ukrainian song.
 In 2004 Ruslana was a first Ukrainian singer who won the Eurovision Song Contest.

 Until the Russo-Ukrainian War broke out in 2014, the Russian language was widely used by Ukrainian artists in order to also reach audiences outside Ukraine who could understand Russian.
 Russian-language songs gradually lost popularity in Ukraine after 2014, while Ukrainian-language music experienced a surge; this trend accelerated when the 2022 Russian invasion of Ukraine began in February 2022.
 Muzvar music journalist Julian Novak stated in July 2022: 'Many popular artists have decided to switch to the Ukrainian language, and change their existing Russian-language repertoire to Ukrainian.'
 The war became an increasingly prominent theme in songs, with lyrics about consolation in trying times of losing loved ones and having to flee one's home and country, but also the courage to go on.
 New musical tracks from Ukraine also incorporated ever more elements of Ukrainian folklore, such as the remake of a traditional lullaby by Eurovision Song Contest 2022 winner "Stefania", and the use of the traditional flute.